 For I am the Lord your God,

 the Holy One of Israel, your Savior;

 Cush and Seba in your stead.

 Since you are precious and honored in my sight,

 and because I love you,

 I will give people in exchange for you,

 Do not be afraid, for I am with you

 — Isaiah 43:1-5 (emphasis mine)

-Courtney works as a project manager for a state agency in Ohio that focuses on creating quality lives for individuals with autism spectrum disorder and their families.
+Courtney Yantes spends her days coordinating initiatives aimed at creating access to medical care and interventions for young children with autism spectrum disorder.
 She graduated from William Woods University with a bachelor’s degree in history and a master in business administration.
-She is a lover of all things Jackson Hole, Wyoming, and Sheldon Vanauken’s A Severe Mercy, and relishes a life free of social media accounts.
+She enjoys blogging, traveling, serving as a Bible Study Fellowship leader, and generally organizing anything she can get her hands on.
+She is a lover of all things Jackson Hole, Wyoming, and relishes a life free of social media accounts.